Renormalization of Einstein-Gauss-Bonnet AdS gravity: Introduction

 Among the infinite family of theories with higher order in the curvature, Lovelock gravity~\cite{Lovelock:1971yv} can be regarded as the natural generalization of Einstein theory in higher dimensions.
 Its higher-curvature terms correspond to dimensionally-continued Euler topological densities and their field equations remain second-order, propagating the same number of degrees of freedom~\cite{henneaux1990}.
-The next term in the Lovelock series after the Ricci scalar is the Gauss-Bonnet density, which becomes dynamical in dimensions higher than four, generating interesting solutions such as black holes~\cite{boulware1985,wheeler1986,birmingham1999,cvetic2002} and gravitational instantons~\cite{Dehghani:2006aa,Corral:2019leh,Corral:2022udb,Corral:2025yvr}, even with boundaries which are not conformally flat~\cite{girao2014}.
-On the other hand, the Gauss-Bonnet term contributes nontrivially to the black hole entropy, modifying the standard area law of Einstein gravity~\cite{Jacobson:1993xs, Jacobson:1994MR, Wald:1993nt,Cai:2001dz}.
+The next term in the Lovelock series after the Ricci scalar is the Gauss-Bonnet density, which becomes dynamical in dimensions higher than four, generating interesting solutions such as black holes~\cite{boulware1985,wheeler1986} and gravitational instantons~\cite{Dehghani:2006aa,Corral:2019leh,Corral:2022udb,Corral:2025yvr}, even with boundaries which are not conformally flat.
+On the other hand, the Gauss-Bonnet term contributes nontrivially to the black hole entropy, modifying the standard area law of Einstein gravity~\cite{Jacobson:1993xs, Wald:1993nt,Cai:2001dz}.

 In the context of AdS/CFT, it has been shown that particular values of the Gauss-Bonnet coupling might violate the shear viscosity to entropy bound in the dual theory; a feature which has been conjectured to be universal in any holographic dual to Einstein-AdS gravity~\cite{Brigante:2007nu}.
 This provides a holographic argument for constraining the Gauss-Bonnet coupling such that the dual CFT is consistent.
 Additionally, in Refs.~\cite{deBoer:2009pn,Buchel:2009sk} the relation between the Gauss-Bonnet coupling and the universal coefficients arising in correlators of the holographic stress tensor in the dual CFT was studied.
 This implies a correction to the central charges, modifying the coefficients of the conformal anomaly in the dual CFT.
-Furthermore, it can be used to set causality and positivity bounds on the propagation of fluctuations as shown in Refs.~\cite{deBoer:2009pn,Buchel:2009sk}.
+Furthermore, it can be used to set causality and positivity bounds on the propagation of fluctuations as shown in Refs.~\cite{deBoer:2009pn,Buchel:2009sk}.\footnote{Holographic aspects when the Gauss-Bonnet term is nonminimally coupled to scalar fields have been explored in Refs.~\cite{Caceres:2023gfa,Tong:2025rxz}.}

 Holographically, a renormalized gravitational on-shell action is needed for a well-defined generating functional of the dual CFT theory, in agreement with the GKPW formula~\cite{Gubser:1998bc, Witten:1998qj}.
 This requires the action to have a well-posed variational principle with respect to the holographic sources.
 This is also the case of Lovelock gravity in its linearized form.